142-1105, Narmada, Red Sun City, Estate of Subsector Duke Darius Ingersoll

 “If you like,” he said, “you may join me for the Roundabout Air Races later this year.
 The final turn of the course is that tan arco over there.
 They fly back to the platform from there and the first one to land wins the race.”

-“I’m sorry I was so distracted, Your Grace,” she said as she tore her gaze away from scene.
+“I’m sorry I was so distracted, Your Excellency,” she said as she tore her gaze away from scene.

 “Think nothing of it,” he said.
 “I hope you have an appetite, though.
 I told my aide Philip to prepare a meal for two.”